MallocSecurity/sdk/docs/api-reference/authentication.md

 ### Option 2: Synchronous Initialization

-Use `initializeSync()` if you need a simple and immediate boolean response to indicate whether initialization succeeded.
+Use `MallocSDK.initializeSync()` if you need a simple and immediate boolean response to indicate whether initialization succeeded.
 This method blocks the thread, so **do not call it on the main/UI thread**.

 #### Java
 ```java